tomato-300yen/slides/lab/isa/isa-3.md

 # Goal of This Chapter

-- The construction of a static analysis framework.
+- The construction of a _static analysis framework_.
-   - feature : general and can be used with different abstraction.
+   - feature : general, can be used with different abstraction.
    - goal    : compute program invariants by static abstraction
 - How to construct a static analysis step by step.
    - We use basic programming language that operates over numerical states.